sandialabs/snl-quest/README.md

 ## Installation for Developers:

 ## Prerequisites
-- Python (3.9.x recommended) installed on your system
+- Python (3.13.x recommended) installed on your system
 - Git installed on your system

 ## Installing Python
 1. Go to [python.org](https://www.python.org/).
-2. Download a version of Python suitable for your operating system (3.9.x recommended).
+2. Download a current stable version of Python suitable for your operating system (Python 3.13.x recommended).
 3. Follow the installation instructions provided on the website.

 ## Installing Git